 What are your succession goals?

 As 2020 rather ruthlessly pointed out – nothing lasts forever.
 This is true in life and in business.
 Every business will undergo significant changes in ownership and management.
 It’s just a matter of time.
 It’s best to be ready for and control these changes when the time is right.
-Every business should have goals related to succession even if they are not to be activated for a long time.
+Every business should set business goals related to succession even if they are not to be activated for a long time.
 A one-year goal might be to research possible merger partners, meet with a trusted advisor or determine how to calculate the value of your business.
 Accountants with experience in transactions can form an important part of this process.

 Final thoughts.
 This is not complicated.
 Start somewhere and write down a few goals related to the above.
 Pick a clear time frame – one year is usually good – and think about what would make you happy and proud when the time elapses.
 Remember, not everything above is of equal importance; it’s perfectly reasonable to ignore some factors and focus intensely on others.
 We feel it is essential to help our clients set goals because then we can help you achieve them!